tgaye/Pong_Neural_Net/README.md

             self.ballYDirection = -1
 ```

-The remaining to functions are simply getPresentFrame() and getNextFrame() which allows us to update our game frame by frame as well
+The remaining two functions are simply getPresentFrame() and getNextFrame() which allows us to update our game frame by frame as well
 as pull our games current state.

 # Beating Pong through Reinforcement Learning (Pong_RL.py)